Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Monotype x Limerick.md

                 <div class="field__item">
         <h3>Message Platform. </h3>

-<p>“The students loved the process of developing the message platform.
-That was really effective, because we like to see how industry works, and how it’s used at Monotype.” says Spelman.
-“Students are aware that companies in various places, have different means working and producing different things, using varied terminology sometimes around the same thing, and it’s fantastic for them to understand that as well.” </p>
+<p>“The students learned a lot from working with Monotype’s message platform and seeing how it’s used at Monotype,” says Spelman.
+“They were made aware that companies can have different working practices and means of production.” </p>
             </div>
           </div>